mobify/astro-scaffold/PULL_REQUEST_TEMPLATE.md

 ## TODOS:
 - [ ] Change works in both Android and iOS.
 - [ ] CHANGELOG.md has been updated.
-- [ ] Scaffold is working.
-If a new feature was added, it was added to the Scaffold app.
 - [ ] Run the generator to make sure it still functions correctly.
 - [ ] +1 from an engineer on the Astro team.
 - [ ] Both tab layout and drawer layout are fully functional in ios.
 (Set `iosUsingTabLayout` in `baseConfig`)